helenclx/helenchong.dev/src/projects/cs50-flask-blog.md

 ## Technologies Used

-CS50 Flask Blog is built with Flask, Python, MySQL, HTML and Bootstrap.
+CS50 Flask Blog is built with Flask, Python, SQLite, HTML and Bootstrap.

 ## Further Reading